MittyRobotics/tko-electronics-sim/README.md

 ### Use

+##### Package

+Head over to the [releases](https://github.com/MittyRobotics/tko-electronics-sim/releases) page and download the binary for your platform.

+For Mac OS: right click the app icon and select OPEN, then select OPEN ANYWAY.

 ##### Gradle

 1. Clone repository
-2. Run `./gradlew build && ./gradlew run` in a console in the repository directory
+2. Run `gradlew build` and then `gradlew run` in a console in the top directory

-If you use Windows, remove the `./` from the above commands.
+If you use Linux/Mac OS, add `./` before the above commands.

-##### Package

-Head over to the [releases](https://github.com/MittyRobotics/tko-electronics-sim/releases) page and download the binary for your platform.